StevenCostiou/reflectivipy/README.rst

 =====================================================================================
-Reflectivity: A Python Implementation of the Reflectivity API from the Pharo language
+Reflectivipy: A Python Implementation of the Reflectivity API from the Pharo language
 =====================================================================================
 |Downloads|